• Skip to primary navigation

 How Suzanne Taylor, with no official position, became our oldest Person of the Year

-By 2022, the year our country got on course, Suzanne Taylor had been injecting ideas related to consciousness and enlightenment into political discourses that were dealing with surface realities where power prevailed for a long time Everyone was trying to fix this and that without attention to the belief system that sustained all the ills that plagued us.
+By 2023, the year our country got on course, Suzanne Taylor had been injecting ideas related to consciousness into political discourses that were dealing with surface realities, where power prevailed, for a long time Everyone was trying to fix this and that without attention to the belief system that sustained all the ills that plagued us.
 Suzanne deluged popular gadflies who were speaking truth to power with calls for them to turn their attention to what would allow a force for the good to emerge, and she spoke so intelligently about the need for system change that she woke everyone up to the things we implemented that got us out of the implosion we were in.

-We put into play the most basic idea she’d been promoting, that we-the-people needed a voice so as to be able to influence our dysfunctional government, by establishing our Wisdom Council.
-It was able to do the end-run around legislators from both political parties who answered to funders over constituents, who had to listen to the overwhelming force that good people had become.
-Suzanne even had come up with the egalitarian methodology that was used for creating the Council and had hit paydirt getting Marianne Williamson, the only Presidential candidate who has understood the primacy of our mutuality, to start it.
+We put into play the most basic idea she’d been promoting, where we-the-people needed a voice so as to be able to influence our dysfunctional government.
+The Wisdom Council we established was able to do the end-run around legislators from both political parties, who answered to funders over constituents, who had to listen to the overwhelming force that good people had become.
+Suzanne even had come up with the egalitarian methodology used for creating the Council and had hit paydirt getting Marianne Williamson, the only Presidential candidate who has understood the primacy of our mutuality, to start it.
 Marianne picked Tim Shriver (who was persuaded to overcome his resistance to being a Presidential candidate), the two of them picked the third, the three picked the fourth, and so on until the most respected people in the U.S. were on board.
 When they deliberated on what to do, everyone listened.
-Plus, we got the Suggestion Box that Suzanne proposed, for offering ideas and dialogue about the ideas to the Council, so we-the-people have had direct involvement in our forward motion – true democracy in action.
+Plus, there was the Suggestion Box that Suzanne had proposed for offering the Council ideas, so we-the-people have had direct involvement in our forward motion.

-It was another of Suzanne’s suggestions that the Council create our Human Survival Party that’s larger now than the Democrats and Republicans combined, and that commands a voice that can’t be denied in running our country’s affairs.
+It was another of Suzanne’s suggestions that the Council create our Human Survival Coalition that’s larger now than the Democrats and Republicans combined, that commands a voice that can’t be denied in running our country’s affairs.

 Here are some other things we can thank Suzanne for:

-The 8-person CIRCLES OF TRUST everyone is in, that counteract the miseries of loneliness and where sympathetic others listening to them reduces needs for therapy.
+8-person CIRCLES OF TRUST everyone is in, that counteract the miseries of loneliness and where sympathetic listening reduces needs for therapy.

-Thank Suzanne for political candidates no longer having highly produced TV commercials, so they just talk to the camera, and having conversations instead of debates so we get a real feel for who people are.
+Thank Suzanne for political candidates no longer having highly produced TV commercials so they just talk to the camera, and they have conversations instead of debates so we get a real feel for who people are.

 That we are no longer subjected to commercials for diseases most of us don’t have was another of Suzanne’s advocacies.

-Suzanne started our FIRESIDE CHATS, a la Roosevelt, that go viral on YouTube, where celebrities and other distinguished people make such attractive appeals for unity that billionaires have gotten in huddles to be helpful and there are CEOs who no longer hold shareholder value as their only objective.
+Suzanne started our FIRESIDE CHATS, a la Roosevelt, that have gone viral on YouTube, where celebrities and other distinguished people make such attractive appeals for unity that billionaires have gotten in huddles to be helpful and there are CEOs who no longer hold shareholder value as their only objective.

 And thank you to Japan for having a system where there are no mass shootings and to Suzanne for popularizing what they do for gun control that educated us to where we were able to deal effectively with an issue that had been tearing us apart.

 Perhaps Suzanne’s main contribution, when we were imploded in factions and our democracy was threatened at its core, was showing us how we could become a united country.
-Suzanne predicted that offering Donald Trump total immunity from all prosecutions, civil and criminal, where he’d stay out of jail and remain rich, would get him to do what turned out to be his stunning mea culpa about the coup and the steal that released his followers — that Trump turned into a great service to the country in creating the unified America we have become.
+Suzanne predicted that offering Donald Trump total immunity from all prosecutions, civil and criminal, where he’d stay out of jail and remain rich, would get him to do what turned out to be his stunning mea culpa about the coup and the steal that released his followers.
+Trump ended up delivering a great service to the country in creating the unified America we have become.
 That echoed the lesson we learned from Norway’s prison system, about how serving the greater good beats vengeance, a principle we regularly employ now as the gentler, more unified peoples we have become.

 Submitted to L.A.
 Times Opinion 5/17/22